 Syphilis is a sexually transmitted disease caused by the bacteria Treponema pallidum.

-In the United States, the annual number of people with symptoms diagnosed for the first time peaked in 1990, when there were about 50,000 cases.
-Only about 6,000 such cases were reported in 2000, but the number went up to about 9,700 in 2006.
-Most people with syphilis are men, often homosexual men, living in cities.
-The percentage of blacks infected is 3 times that of other ethnic or racial groups.
+In the United States, about 6,000 cases of syphilis were reported in 2000, but the number increased to over 15,000 in 2012.
+Most people with syphilis are men, often men who have sex with men and who live in cities.
+In the United States, the percentage of blacks infected is about 3 times that of other ethnic or racial groups.

 Syphilis causes symptoms in three stages (primary, secondary, and tertiary), separated by periods when no symptoms occur (latent stages).

 Syphilis is highly contagious during the primary and secondary stages.
 Infection is usually spread through sexual contact.
 A single sexual encounter with a person who has early-stage syphilis results in infection about one third of the time.
 The bacteria enter the body through mucous membranes, such as those in the vagina or mouth, or through the skin.
 Within hours, the bacteria reach nearby lymph nodes, then spread throughout the body through the bloodstream.

 Syphilis can also be spread in other ways.
 It can infect a fetus during pregnancy (see Table 1: Some Infections of Newborns), causing birth defects and other problems.
 It can also be spread through contact with skin.
 However, the bacteria cannot survive long outside the human body.

 People with syphilis often have other infections, including other sexually transmitted diseases (STDs).

 Each stage of symptoms (primary, secondary, and tertiary) is progressively worse.
 If not treated, syphilis can persist without symptoms for many years and may damage the heart or brain, possibly leading to death.
 If detected and treated early, syphilis can be cured, and there is no permanent damage.